 Outreach – AMRI has many outreach efforts.
-Possibly best known among these are our summer research program that involves high school and undergraduate students and high school teachers.
+Possibly best known among these is our summer research program that involves high school and undergraduate students and high school teachers.
 Read more.

-Teaching – AMRI faculty teach courses in both the College of Science and College of Engineering.
-Courses are presented in Chemistry, Physics and Engineering with an emphasize on various fundamental aspects of these fields as well as topics pertinent to advanced materials and nanotechnology.
+Teaching – AMRI faculty teach courses in both the College of Science and Dr. Robert A. Savoie College of Engineering.
+Courses are presented in Chemistry, Physics and Engineering with an emphasis on various fundamental aspects of these fields as well as topics pertinent to advanced materials and nanotechnology.